What is the Right Page Builder Plugin for Your WordPress Site?

 Save Yourself From Vendor Lock In

-If you want to update your site’s appearance with a new theme you have to consider how that impacts your content.
+If you want to update your site’s appearance you have to consider how that impacts your content.
 Existing posts constructed in your page builder are going to have to come with you into the new design.
-The complexity of your page builder plugin, in terms of code bloat or layout, is automatically attached to your new design.
+The complexity of your page builder plugin is automatically attached to your new design.
 You are trapped.

 So who are page builders for?
-They certainly have their place in the WordPress ecosystem but it’s rarely with people who are placed in charge of maintaining a website after it has gone live.
+They certainly have their place in the WordPress ecosystem in terms of designers and agencies.
+Unfortunately, those people are rarely in charge of maintaining a website after it has gone live.

 The target audience for page builder plugins right now are design firms and marketing agencies.
 These groups are doing quite well for themselves building websites on top of popular themes and page builders.
 A $99 premium WordPress theme, combined with a page builder plugin and a few paid add-ons, is a great foundation for non-technical companies to bid on and win projects from clients.

-Page builders are a common way for consultancies to quickly turnaround website projects without having technical staff on hand.
-They leverage their expertise in visual arts, copywriting and marketing against their lack of development knowledge or awareness.
-The result is a completed website that typically suffers with slow loading times and a complicated editing experience that leaves client’s helpless after the site has launched.
+Page builders are a common way for consultancies to quickly turn around website projects without having technical staff on hand.
+They leverage their expertise in visual arts, copywriting, and marketing against their lack of development knowledge or awareness.
+The result is a completed website that typically suffers from slow loading times and complicated editing experience.
+This usually leaves clients helpless after the site has launched.

 Your WordPress Site Should Work For You, Not Your Design Agency

 Page builders are products that seem great on the surface.
 You’ll be told that it will give you so much power and control of your content.
-What won’t be sold to you is the downsides and the learning curve that will come along with those supposed benefits.
+What you won’t be told are the downsides and the learning curve that will come along with those supposed benefits.

 WordPress is ready out of the box now to give you the power and flexibility you need.
-Additional plugins should be used sparingly for speed, simplicity and even security concerns.
-If you want to get your company’s WordPress-powered site heading in a new direction please contact us for more information on how Link Software can help.
+Use additional plugins sparingly for speed, simplicity, and even security concerns.
+You can get your company’s WordPress-powered site heading in a new direction.
+Contact us for more information on how Link Software can help.